lkoepsel/microserver/README.md

 This program hasn't been optimized for size as its a capability demo, not a production program.
 I have switched from bulma css framework (200K) to [*mvp.css*](https://andybrewer.github.io/mvp/#docs) (10k).

 ## Automation to Copy Project to Board
 The program *mpbuild.py* provides automation to copy the appropriate files to the Pico board.
 The program *mpbuild.py* has been removed from this repository and now exists in the [CoolTerm_pip repository](https://github.com/lkoepsel/CoolTerm_pip).
-This repository continues to be the best example as to **how to use** *mpbuild.
+This repository continues to be the best example as to **how to use** *mpbuild*.
 ```bash
 mpbuild --help
 Usage: mpbuild [OPTIONS] BUILD